Tympan/Tympan_Library/readme.md

 **Hardware**: This library is intended to be used to program a Teensy 3.6 that is connected to a Tympan Audio Board.
 If you have a Typman in its nice black case, you have all the hardware that you need!

 **Arduino IDE**:  To program the Tympan, you need to download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 Download the acutal Arduino IDE, don't use the online web-based editor.
+After installing the Arduino IDE, run it once so that it fully initializes.
+Then, you can close it down and move to the next step, which is...

 **Teensyduino Add-On**:  After installing the Arduino IDE, you need to download and install the [Teensyduino Add-On](https://www.pjrc.com/teensy/td_download.html), which allows you to program the Teensy using the Arduino IDE.
 It'll ask you whether you want to install a bunch of libraries.
 You can say "yes" to them all, or you can say "yes" to just a few (like Audio, Bounce2, FreqCount, FreqMeasure, i2c_t3, SerialFlash, Snooze, and SPIFlash).
 It's your choice.